Off-policy Evaluation with Deeply-abstracted States: Additional Experimental Details

-To build Figure \ref{lunar}, we trained 3 abstraction methods and one non-abstraction method on 3 different sizes of data, each with 30 runs, under 3 $\epsilon$ values.
-In average, each run takes approximately 4 minutes for four methods on an E2-series CPU with 64GB memory on GCP.
-It takes about 18 computation hours to complete all the experiments in the figure.
+To build Figure \ref{all_figs}, we trained 6 abstraction methods and one non-abstraction method for 4 environments, each on 4 different sizes of data, each with 30 runs, under 3 $\epsilon$ values.
+In average, each run takes approximately 12 minutes for all models on an 16-core E2-series CPU with 64GB memory on GCP.
+It takes about 240 compute hours to complete all the experiments in the figure.